killroy1971/vagrant-ansible/README.md

 Setup
 -----
-- Edit the ansible hosts file ./inventory/hosts:
+- Edit the machine_define.yml file to match your desired machine characteristics
-  Add all of the ip addresses to this file approprite groups
+- Add roles to the roles/directory
+- Update provision.yml to execute desired roles